drsydd/SS14-Medical-Suggestions/README.md

 # SS14-Medical-Suggestions

-## Add a personnal medical history (most is already in the game, customization screen).
-Some combination of this and prescriptions will define symptoms that can occur to patients if they don't take their meds regularly.
+## Add a personnal medical history (most is already in the game as "Family Medical History", customization screen).
+1) Some combination of this and prescriptions will define symptoms that can occur to patients if they don't take their meds regularly.
+For example betablockers that can be prescribed for 3 underlying common conditions.
+2) Some of these have no impact ingame except for RP reasons.
 ---------------------------------------
-	Anemia
+	Anemia : Bloodloss damage increased, or blood regen lowered?
-	Arthritis
+	Arthritis :  pain
-	Asthma
+	Asthma : Beta-blockers given to asthmatic patients will cause asphyxiation damage.
-	Autoimmune disorder
+	Autoimmune disorder : RP, no gameplay value
-	Blood clots
+	Blood clots : Requires blood thinners.
-	Cancer
+	Cancer : RP, no gameplay value.
-	Chronic pain
+	Chronic pain : pain.
-	Depression
+	Depression : Requires antidepressants.
-	Diabetes
+	Diabetes : No gameplay value to begin with.
+Would require more work: add sweetness level to meals, and blood sugar level to HealthAnalyzer.
+If meds are not taken after eating something sweet, blood sugar rises and puts the player into a coma after a treshold.
+Requires IV insulin in medbay to treat.
 	Heart disease : rename to chronic heart failure
 	High blood pressure : Add something to measure it ingame?
 Or just show on HealthAnalyzer?
-	HIV
-	Kidney disease
+120/75 mmHg is a normal value HIV : RP, no gameplay value, syringes could eventually contaminate people...
+	Kidney disease: RP, no gameplay value (would need significant rework of medical and blood filtration mechanics).
+Maybe just lower the treshold for drug overdose as aren't peed out as fast as usual?
-	Liver disease
+	Liver disease : RP, no gameplay value.
-	Lung disease (remove?
-Asthma already there, keep things simple) Migraines
+	Lung disease (Remove?
+Asthma already there, keep things simple) Migraines : Requires betablockers.
 	Neuroaversion  : not something medical, remove?
-	Osteoporosis
-	Seizures
+	Osteoporosis : RP, no gameplay value.
+	Seizures : Rename to Epilepsy, requires antiepileptics.
-	Sleep Apnea
+	Sleep Apnea : Gives higher blood pressure.
-	Stroke
+	Stroke : Requires blood thinners or might happen again.

 ## Prescriptions, some are already in the game (customization screen):
 ---------------------------------------